South Kent School: Athletes

-Accreditation and association memberships
+Accreditations and associations

 South Kent School is accredited by the New England Association of Schools and Colleges and has held membership in District III of the Cum Laude Society for more than eighty years.

-South Kent competes athletically as a member of the New England Preparatory School Athletic Council and the Hudson Valley Athletic League, and adheres to all league guidelines.
-Students have the opportunity to participate in post-season tournaments and compete for league and New England titles.
+South Kent competes athletically as a member of the New England Preparatory School Athletic Council and the Hudson Valley Athletic League and adheres to all league guidelines.
+Students can participate in post-season tournaments and compete for league and New England titles.